ftldb/ftldb/README.md

 one).

-The DBA may simply run the `setup/create_schema.sql` script to create the schema and the `setup/dba_switch_java_permissions.sql` script to grant FTLDB and it users the required permissions.
+The DBA may simply run the `setup/create_schema.sql` script to create the schema and the `setup/switch_java_permissions.sql` script to grant FTLDB and its users the required Java permissions.

 To install FTLDB as an ordinary user run the `usr_install` script with the following three parameters:

-  1. target instance TNS name
+  1. target database TNS name
   2. FTLDB schema name
   3. FTLDB password